hapax/hapax.github.io/assets/teaching.md

 through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-If the class complained that the walk was boring or pointless, the teacher would reply defensively that walking was an important life skill.
+If the class complained that the walk was boring or pointless, the teacher would reply that walking was an important life skill.
 Heck, if you can't walk, how do you expect to get a job!

 Would you have enjoyed this hiking class?
-Or, more likely, would you have lost interest, and started lagging behind?
+Or would you have lost interest, and started lagging behind?
-Maybe in time you would even come to proudly identify as someone who sucked at hiking.
+Maybe, in time, you would come to proudly identify as someone who sucked at hiking!
 The problem with the class is obvious.
 For most people, walking is not an intrinsically interesting activity.